jnashdesign/nexgen/README.md

 # NexGen Fitness
 ## Project Description
-The NexGen fitness app is in need of a web application to manage client appointments.
-The NexGen fitness app is in need of a web application to manage client appointments.
+The NexGen fitness app is a web application to manage client appointments.
 <br /><br />

 ## Build/Compilation Technology Used
-This project is built using <strong>Gulp</strong> to compile and package all the HTML, CSS and Javascript files.
 This project is built using <strong>Gulp</strong> to compile and package all the HTML, CSS and Javascript files.
 <br /><br />